Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system

 Strongly interacting mixtures of two different kinds of fermionic particles \cite{Casabuoni2004,Hammer2013,Wang2018,Jiang2021} exhibit a plethora of few- and many-body phenomena extending well beyond single-component systems.
-In particular, this holds true when fermionic mixtures of two chemically different species of ultracold atoms are considered, for which strong interactions, combined with a \textit{heavy-light} mass imbalance and species-selective optical potentials, are predicted to promote a variety of exotic regimes hard, or even impossible to attain with their homonuclear counterparts.
-Notable examples are few-particle clusters for critical mass asymmetries, both in free space \cite{Efimov1973,Castin2010,Endo2011,Endo2012,Bazak2017,Kartavtsev2007} and confined geometries \cite{Nishida2008,Levinsen2009,Ngampruetikorn2013,Levinsen2013,Blume2012,Bazak2017b}, novel types of impurity physics \cite{Mathy2011,Massignan2014,Schmidt2018} and mediated quasi-particle interactions \cite{Bulgac2006,Suchet2017,Camacho-Guardian2018}, which promote the emergence of elusive many-body states \cite{Gubbels2009,Gubbels2013,Endo2016,Pini2021}.
-Moreover, weakly-bound bosonic dimers created from a Fermi-Fermi mixture at an $s$-wave Feshbach resonance (FR) \cite{Chin2010}, thanks to their increased collisional stability in the strongly-interacting regime \cite{Petrov2004,Jag2016}, represent an unparalleled starting point to realize degenerate samples of ground-state polar molecules \cite{Ni2008,Takekoshi2014,Molony2014,Park2015,Guo2016,Son2020}.
-Pioneering studies of mass-imbalanced Fermi mixtures have focused on the bi-alkali $^6$Li-$^{40}$K combination \cite{Wille2008,Voigt2009,Costa2010,Naik2011,Trenkwalder2011,Kohstall2012,Jag2014,Cetina2015,Cetina2016}.
-However, the limited lifetime of such system due to two-body inelastic processes \cite{Naik2011}, and the achievement of novel Fermi gases of more complex, non-alkali elements \cite{McNamara2006,Fukuhara2007,DeSalvo2010,Lu2012,Aikawa2014,Naylor2015}, have stimulated the search for alternative systems, resulting in recent observation of FRs in two alkali-lanthanide fermionic mixtures of $^{40}$K-$^{161}$Dy \cite{Ravensbergen2020} and $^{6}$Li-$^{173}$Yb \cite{Green2020}.
+In particular, this holds true for ultracold mixtures of chemically different atomic species, for which strong interactions, combined with a \textit{heavy-light} mass imbalance $M/m$, are predicted to promote a variety of exotic regimes hard, or even impossible to attain with their homonuclear counterparts.
+Notable examples are exotic few-particle clusters \cite{Efimov1973,Castin2010,Endo2011,Levinsen2011,Endo2012,Bazak2017,Kartavtsev2007,Nishida2008,Levinsen2009,Ngampruetikorn2013,Levinsen2013,Blume2012,Bazak2017b, Liu2022A} expected to develop for peculiar mass asymmetries $8\!\lesssim\!M/m\!\lesssim\!14$ \cite{Endo2011,Levinsen2011,Endo2012,Bazak2017,Kartavtsev2007}, novel types of impurity physics \cite{Mathy2011,Massignan2014,Schmidt2018,Liu2022B} and mediated quasi-particle interactions \cite{Bulgac2006,Suchet2017,Camacho-Guardian2018}, which promote the emergence of elusive many-body states \cite{Gubbels2009,Gubbels2013,Endo2016,Pini2021}.
+Moreover, weakly-bound bosonic dimers created from a Fermi mixture, thanks to their increased collisional stability \cite{Petrov2004,Jag2016} near an $s$-wave Feshbach resonance (FR) \cite{Chin2010}, represent an unparalleled starting point to realize degenerate samples of ground-state polar molecules \cite{Ni2008,Takekoshi2014,Molony2014,Park2015,Guo2016,Son2020}.
+This has stimulated the search for heteronuclear Fermi systems with suitable Feshbach resonances, resulting in pioneering studies of the bi-alkali $^6$Li-$^{40}$K combination \cite{Wille2008,Voigt2009,Costa2010,Naik2011,Trenkwalder2011,Kohstall2012,Jag2014,Cetina2015,Cetina2016}, and by more recent investigation of $^{40}$K-$^{161}$Dy \cite{Ravensbergen2020} and $^{6}$Li-$^{173}$Yb \cite{Green2020} alkali-lanthanide mixtures.